What is the Pressure Equipment Directive?

 What are the specific requirements for my product?

-Once the relevant guidelines have been determined, the product-specific requirements are determined.
-If there is a harmonized standard for the specific product and the production process complies with this standard, the product is also compliant with the superordinate directive. easyCE is happy to advise you on applicable standards.
+If there is a harmonized standard applicable to the specific product and the production process complies with this standard, the product is considered compliant with the overarching directive. easyCE is happy to advise you on the applicable standards

 How do I verify the conformity of my product?